NanoComp/meep/doc/docs/Python_User_Interface.md

 Note that, if you make `decay_by` very small, you may need to increase the `cutoff` property of your source(s), to decrease the amplitude of the small high-frequency components that are excited when the source turns off.
 High frequencies near the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) of the grid have slow group velocities and are absorbed poorly by [PML](Perfectly_Matched_Layer.md).

-Finally, another two run functions, useful for computing $\omega$(**k**) band diagrams, are
+Finally, another run function, useful for computing $\omega$(**k**) band diagrams, is:

-**`run_k_point(T, k)`**
+**`run_k_points(T, k_points)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given a `Vector3 k`, runs a simulation for each *k* point (i.e. specifying Bloch-periodic boundary conditions) and extracts the eigen-frequencies, and returns a list of the (complex) frequencies.
+Given a list `k_points` of *k* vectors, runs a simulation for each *k* point (i.e. specifying Bloch-periodic boundary conditions) and extracts the eigen-frequencies, and returns a list of the complex frequencies.
 In particular, you should have specified one or more Gaussian sources.
 It will run the simulation until the sources are turned off plus an additional $T$ time units.
-It will run `Harminv` (see below) at the same point/component as the first Gaussian source and look for modes in the union of the frequency ranges for all sources.
+It will run [`Harminv`](#harminv) at the same point/component as the first Gaussian source and look for modes in the union of the frequency ranges for all sources.
+Returns a list of lists of frequencies (one list of frequencies for each *k*).

-**`run_k_points(T, k_points)`**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given a list `k-points` of *k* vectors, runs `run_k_point` for each one, and returns a list of lists of frequencies (one list of frequencies for each *k*).
 Also prints out a comma-delimited list of frequencies, prefixed by `freqs:`, and their imaginary parts, prefixed by `freqs-im:`.
 See [Tutorial/Resonant Modes and Transmission in a Waveguide Cavity](Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md).

 ### Predefined Step Functions

-Several useful step functions are predefined for you by Meep.
+Several useful step functions are predefined by Meep.
+These are available directly via the `meep` package but require a `Simulation` instance as an argument.

 #### Output Functions

 The most common step function is an output function, which outputs some field component to an [HDF5](https://en.wikipedia.org/wiki/HDF5) file.
 Normally, you will want to modify this by one of the `at_*` functions, below, as outputting a field at *every* time step can get quite time- and storage-consuming.

 Note that although the various field components are stored at different places in the [Yee lattice](Yee_Lattice.md), when they are outputted they are all linearly interpolated to the same grid: to the points at the *centers* of the Yee cells, i.e. $(i+0.5,j+0.5,k+0.5)\cdot\Delta$ in 3d.

-The predefined output functions are:

 **`output_epsilon`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;